coachshea/neo-pipe/readme.md

 ============

 This plugin has no dependencies, but can work with tpope's [projectionist] plugin.
+If you are not familiar with [projectionist] I strongly encourage you to check it out.
+It excels at project-level configuration.

 Setup
 =====

 Neopipe allows users to interact in with their commands in one of two ways.
-First, users can define a long running command through which all subsqquent test will be piped through (defined as [npipe_start]).
-This can be as simple as a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
+First, users can define a long running command through which all subsqquent text will be piped (defined as [npipe_start]).
+This can be as simple as opening a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
 Behind the scenes, this uses Neovim's jobstart function.

 The second option available to NeoPipe users is to define a command that will take the text as stdin and which rights it's output to stdout.
 In